 Breast Implants Removal Surgery Recovery

-Surgical Lines.
-Woman Body In White Underwear With Marks On SkinBreast implants removal procedure involves surgical removal of old implants, which may be replaced with new implants of same or different size and type.
-The procedure may be similar to that of the original breast augmentation surgery, or in some cases it may be more complicated.
-If the implants exchange procedure is performed several years down the line, the surgeon may recommend a combination of implants exchange surgery and breast lift, depending on the condition of breasts.
+Breast implants removal procedure involves surgical removal of old implants, which may be replaced with new implants of same or different size and type, or not replaced at all.
+The procedure may be similar to that of the original breast augmentation surgery, or in some cases it may be more complicated, depending on whether there are capsules to be removed, pockets to be tightened up, or breast tissue to be lifted.

 Post-surgery Steps

 Most instructions will remain the same, but if the implant exchange surgery is more complicated, a few extra days of rest and more precautions may be advised.
-Your surgeon may prescribe pain medications for a few days and antibiotic treatment to minimize the risk of infection during recovery.
+Your surgeon will typically prescribe pain medications for a few days and antibiotic treatment to minimize the risk of infection during recovery.
 They will also provide a date for the first follow-up visit to his office.

 First Two Weeks